kielbasiago/guides/asyncs/2022-10-22-boss-rush-async-fixed.md

 * Level - 2.5x C + E + D (starting enemy level 12)
 * HP/MP - 2.5x C + E + D
 * EXP   - 2.5x C + E + D
-* **Beta** Bosses and dragons all have an exp rate of 140 per level
+* **Beta** Bosses and dragons all have an exp rate of 130-150 per level (each boss rolls independently)
-    * This means all bosses will provide roughly the same exp. e.g. Whelk and TunnelArmor will give as much as Goddess or the dragons
+    * This means all bosses will provide roughly the same exp. e.g. Whelk and TunnelArmor can give as much as Goddess or the dragons
     * For frame of reference here are the current xp values https://github.com/AtmaTek/WorldsCollide/blob/main/data/bosses_custom_exp.py
     * This is a buff to early game boss exp and a nerf to late-game boss exp
     * Bosses with multiple enemies will give more exp than usual with this changes